 This small reef is located between Habili Soraya and Gota Kebir.
-It is a steep wall reef.
+It is a drop off.
 Because of its location, the most spectacular sightings are possible here: manta rays, but also deep sea sharks like oceanic whitetip sharks and silky sharks.

 The reef reaches well over 100m in depth and has a chimney in the south at 9m water depth, which is covered with black coral.